erkus-circus/StarPlus/readMe.md

     var exampleFloat: float = 3.1415;

 Floats can be created bym just adding a '.0' to any number.
 Using the fprint command, they can be printed to the terminal.
-Arithmatic operations are not yet implemented, but they should be soon,
+Arithmatic operations are not yet implemented, but they should be soon.

 ### Booleans
 _Functionality in progress_, use 1 and 0 for now.
 Casted as integers.
 ## If statements